nkc22sty/x-reality/README.md

 - Immersive 3D environment for data visualisation on Ar Marker
 - Built using A-Frame, D3.js,html and JavaScript
 - Modular application architecture for compatibility across any devices and platforms
-- Intuitive user interface with seamless navigation and interaction

 ## Requirements